shwnchpl/amal.rb/README.rst

 amal.rb
 =======

-A simple tool to generate an amalgamated C source file.
+A simple tool to generate amalgamated C source files, inspired by the SQLite amalgamation.

 Usage
 -----